 FitNation incorporates a series of dynamic stretching exercises that are fun, adaptable to any fitness level, and presented in an easy-to-use workout format specifically designed to increase physical activity in Indigenous communities and Friendship Centres across BC.

-The program was developed by the Partners Council in affiliation with Nike N7 and Dwayne Roberts, a certified Nike Sparq trainer.
+The program was developed by I·SPARC in affiliation with Nike N7 and Dwayne Roberts, a certified Nike Sparq trainer.
 The exercises encompassed within the FitNation program can be modified for three basic fitness levels

 The FitNation leader training process differs from the other Aboriginal Healthy Living Activities leader training as there is an application and selection process.
 Selection is based on other training experience, which includes certification in personal training, coaching certification, and/or experience with delivering other types of fitness and physical activity programs.